 Dr. Hugh Sinclair McDonald was born in Kingston, Ontario on the 20th of November, 1870.
-He was the 7th of 8 children born to Alexander McDonald and the former Isabelle Sinclair.
+Dr. McDonald was the 7th of 8 children born to Alexander McDonald and the former Isabelle Sinclair.
 His parents and his eldest 2 siblings were born in Inverness, Scotland.
 The McDonald family immigrated to Canada between 1857 and 1860.
-His father was a baker.
-His siblings included; William, Annie, Johnny, Alex, Angus, Isabella and Mary.
+His father was a baker in Kingston and his siblings were; William, Annie, Johnny, Alex, Angus, Isabella and Mary.
 Dr. McDonald’s parents and some of his siblings are buried at the Cataraqui Cemetery in Kingston…the same cemetery where Canada’s first Prime Minister, Sir John A. MacDonald is buried.

 Dr. McDonald graduated from Queen’s University Medical School in 1895.
 He served as the House Surgeon at the Kingston General Hospital.
-Dr. McDonald set up his medical practice at the Clifford House Block in Dresden.
+Dr. McDonald set up his medical practice at the Clifford House Block in Dresden, Ontario.
 In an advertisement it stated that his office had “telephone connection”.
 Dr. McDonald advertised his medical practice in Dresden in the 1897 and 1900 Farmers and Business Directory for Elgin, Essex, Kent and Lambton Counties.
-Dr. McDonald advertised that his office had “telephone connection”.

-Dr. McDonald is listed in the 1900 Ontario Business Directory as practicing in Dresden.
-In the 1901 census Dr. McDonald is listed as “single” and living as a lodger in a hotel in Dresden.
+Dr. McDonald was listed in the 1900 Ontario Business Directory as practicing in Dresden.
+In the 1901 census Dr. McDonald was listed as “single” and living as a lodger in a hotel in Dresden.

-He married Susan Edna Watson on the 25th of June, 1902 at the Watson residence on Hughes Street in Dresden.
-She was born on the 10th of July, 1877.
-She was the 5th of 6 children born to Cyrenius Park Watson and the former Jane Furey.
+Dr. McDonald married Susan Edna Watson on the 25th of June, 1902 at the Watson residence on Hughes Street in Dresden.
+Mrs. McDonald was born in Dresden on the 10th of July, 1877.
+She was the 5th of 6 children born to Cyrenius Park Watson and the former Jane Ross Furey.
 Mr. Watson was the Postmaster of Dresden and a merchant.
-Susan was the 5th of 6 children.
 Her siblings were; Annie Elizabeth Watson, John A. Watson, George “Edwin” Watson, Chester Watson and Owen Clarence Watson.

 *Dr. John Irvine Wiley is also featured on the Chatham-Kent Physician Tribute website.